bnuredini/dotfiles/README.md

 # dotfiles

-Config files for vim, bash, i3, etc.
+Config files for NeoVim, fish, i3, etc.

 ## Using `stow`